brianom95/brianom95.github.io/_pages/nwt.md

 #### 190km | 3,990m Gain | Looped | 6 Days
 **Completed: 22 March 2023**

 Another one tourists love, but Irish rarely use.
 I hiked this during a weather warning and had a wild time.
 I went from having to swim one section, to getting sunburned within 24hrs.
 I saw weather that tried to break me, and kindness from strangers that I'll never forget.
 These hikes aren't supposed to be easy, but this one really tested me.
-As beautiful as it is, you have to work for it.
+As beautiful as it is, you do have to work for it.
 Read my full article [here](https://www.brianbeyond.com/kerry-way).

 9.5/10